Calidonia, Panamá

 Calidonia is a corregimiento within Panama City, in Panamá District, Panamá Province, Panama with a population of 19,108 as of 2010.
 Its population as of 1990 was 23,974; its population as of 2000 was 19,729.
-Calidonia is known for it's once having a large population of immigrants from the British Caribbean islands.
+Calidonia is known for its once having a large population of immigrants from the British Caribbean islands.
 The population of British Caribbean descent has declined but many remain as do some of their businesses.